quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ~~~
 {: #quic-packetsacked-def title="QUICPacketsAcked definition"}

-If packet_number_space is omitted, it assumes the default value of
+If `packet_number_space` is omitted, it assumes the default value of
-PacketNumberSpace.application_data, as this is by far the most prevalent packet
+`PacketNumberSpace.application_data`, as this is by far the most prevalent packet
 number space a typical QUIC connection will use.

 ## datagrams_sent {#quic-datagramssent}